alf45tar/Art-Net-Gateway/README.md

 ## Supported boards

 I tested it only with ESP01S.
-Any ESP8266 board should works as well.
+Any ESP8266 board should work as well.

 The ESP8266 has two hardware UARTS (Serial ports):
  - UART0 on pins GPIO1 (TX0) and GPIO3 (RX0)